 Todd S: We have identified some of the problems.
 Talk about some of the solutions that you have begun to provide to your customers.

 Eric: In fact, we supply software platform and hardware as well, like printing devices to print unique ID codes, which we link to the batch number to the product reference to the country where indicated, and this will make the aggregation along the production unique from the [inaudible: 00:02:29] to the pallet.

-We will make the integration of all of this information for example; for pharma med tracker, we would be in communication with the ERP of the company.
-[Inaudible: 00:02:45] line management, site management or the price management.
+We will make the integration of all of this information into a database, for example; for pharma med tracker, we would be in communication with the ERP of the company.
+And this med tracker can do line management, site management or the price management.
 We can link several factories around the globe.
 We can link the database to any organization that we need in order to exchange data inquiries in real time.

 Todd S: That’s it?

 Todd Y: Come on!
 I am just listening to this laundry list of functions and I am trying to put myself in the position of a top executive in pharma or a cosmetic firm and trying to get my brain around just what kind of an impact that has on my company; on the performance in terms of efficiencies and in terms of the cost impact.